Private dental charges aren’t cheap in the UK, and it can be difficult to know if you're paying a fair price for your treatment.

 Root canal treatment is performed to keep a tooth that has damage to the nerve from decay or injury.
 It involves drilling the centre of the tooth to remove the nerve, cleaning the resulting hole with chemicals, filing the inside and then placing a filling inside.

 This treatment is available with the NHS and private care.
 If you have this treatment privately, the treatment is charged either per appointment or per tooth.
-The cost will also vary between practices and location in the UK.
+The cost will also vary between practices and locations in the UK.

 The range of cost for private dental charges for root canals is between £95 and £700 depending on the tooth and the complexity of the treatment needed.